 - EFMs whose periods of active FMA service add up to more than five years should direct retirement questions to HRSC@state.gov, who will, in turn, assign the request to the Office of Retirement (RET).

-- Additional information can be found on the Office of Retirement’s webpage.
+- Additional information can be found on the Office of Retirement’s SharePoint page and .

 - If your periods of active FMA service add up to more than five years, direct your retirement questions to HRSC@state.gov.
-They will create a service ticket for the Office of Retirement (RET) to assign your request with a technician familiar with EFMS.
-RetServices@state.gov can also provide advice but HRSC should be the first point of contact.
+They will create a service ticket for the Office of Retirement (RET) to assign your request with a technician familiar with EFMs.
+Additional information can be found on the Office of Retirement’s SharePoint page and .

 - The Records and Information Management Division (GTM/EX/RIM) is responsible for providing verbal and written employment verification.
 Release of employment information is provided under strict guidelines of the .
 For verbal employment verification, contact GTM/EX/RIM via phone (202-663-1880) or email GTMVerificationofEmpl@state.gov.